Margaret V. Cobb

 Margaret Vera Cobb (1884 – November 19, 1963) was an educational psychologist.
 She was elected a fellow of the American Association for the Advancement of Science in 1925.

 Education and career

 Cobb was born in Easthampton, Massachusetts, in 1884.
 She received her bachelor's degree at Radcliffe College, where she graduated with distinction in 1910.
-At her graduation, the graduation speaker was Frederick Perry Fish who spoke on how "women's specialization was the home".
-In 1913 she earned an M.A. from the University of Illinois.
+At her graduation, the graduation speaker was Frederick Fish who spoke on how "women's specialization was the home".
+In 1913 she earned an MA from the University of Illinois Urbana-Champaign.
 Cobb also did research at the University of Michigan and the Marine Biological Laboratory.
-In 1981 she joined the United States Army to work in the Army Medical Department.
+In 1918 she joined the United States Army to work in the Army Medical Department.

 From 1922 until 1928, she worked in public schools in New York City teaching gifted children, which was described in a full-page article about her work in 1924.
 She was entered in the 1949 edition of American Men of Science.

 Cobb died in Concord, New Hampshire, on November 19, 1963.